Northern Illinois vs. Bowling Green NCAA Football Odds, Plays and Insights | October 16, 2021

 - Northern Illinois has played six games, with four wins against the spread.

-- The Huskies covered the spread in their only game when favored by 9 points or more.
+- The Huskies have been favored by 9 points or more once this season and covered the spread.

 - Northern Illinois' games this year have eclipsed the over/under two times in six opportunities (33.3%).